TeYuanLiu/teyuanliu.github.io/content/blog/development-cycle.md

 1. Create development tasks based on requirements (plan).
 1. Prioritize development tasks based on impact to engineer hour cost ratio, achieving high Return-On-investment (ROI).
 1. Synchronize with customers on the tradeoff between time and feature quality/quantity, and delivery deadlines.
+Emphasize safety over delivery speed.
 1. Pick up development tasks from the backlog and put them into a two-week sprint.
 1. Develop and commit the source code into the code repository (code).
     -   Prefer many small Pull Requests (PR) over one large PR.